becdetat/nancy-gulp-bower-angular-learnings/README.md

 	[09:10:18] gulp-notify: [Gulp notification] Build complete
 	[09:10:18] Finished 'build' after 48 ms

 The `index.html` now needs a reference to the minified CSS file.
-It could be hard-coded to `content/vendor.min.css` but that is subject to change if the build script changes.
+It could be hard-coded to `vendor.min.css` but that is subject to change if the build script changes.
 So we need to _inject_ the path to the `vendor.min.css` artifact directly into `index.html` as it is being written.

 Install yet another plugin: